 Ruskin Mill Biodynamic Training: Growing the Land, Growing People

 This programme is a two-year practical training in Biodynamic Agriculture, within the context of human development and education.
 The course has been designed by experienced farmers, gardeners, teachers and senior practitioners within the Trust – where Biodynamic Agriculture is embedded in enterprise, management, and education.
+Bu successfully completing the course you will receive an accredited Level 3 Diploma in Biodynamic Ecology with OCN.

 See below and CLICK HERE for full detials.